tilburgsciencehub/website/content/building-blocks/analyze-data/machine-learning/XGBoost.md

 - **Understanding XGBoost:**
   - Dive into the mechanics of XGBoost's functionality.
-  - Explore its application within the `R`.
+  - Explore its application within R.

 - **Setting Up and Tuning the Algorithm in R:**
   - Define and understand the hyperparameters.